steven-halla/casino_hell/README.md

 # relic: these are boost, such as opossum shot and rib defender need to put this on status screen
 # we should not dleete quest items if player has both at same time

+# I need to build at least 1 more sve, maybe 2
+# at least we need chapter start save

+-------------------------------demon 9 --------------
+When creating a box:

+We need the x and y position
+we need height and width
+we need box color
+box_x = 100
+box_y = 100
+red_color = (255, 0, 0)  # RGB color for red

+box_width = 100
+box_height = 100
+we need to dro the code to create the rect and passs all these as paramaters